cloudflare/cloudflare-docs/content/ssl/ssl-for-saas/getting-started.md

 ## Step 5 — Have customer create a CNAME record

 Your customer needs to set up a CNAME record at their DNS provider that points to your [CNAME target](#step-1--create-fallback-origin-and-cname-target).
+For an existing site, ensure your custom hostname and certificate are verified and valid prior to completing this step.
+Shifting traffic before the certificate has been issued may cause an insecurity in your domain.

 For example: